hmfaysal/hmfaysal-omega-theme/_posts/2014-03-19-Introducing-Bruce-s-blog.md

   feature: cape-town.jpg
 comments: true
 ---
-This is my blog, deal with it.
+#This is my blog, deal with it

+I've been thinking about setting up a place to write for a while now.